-In order to sustain in such a competitive environment and achieve marketing success, businesses have to depend on many factors.
-Building the branding strategy, presenting an engaging content and intuiting people’s reaction on the message in contrast to their competitors.
+In order to thrive in such a competitive environment and achieve marketing success, businesses have to depend on many factors.
+Building the branding strategy, presenting an engaging content and intuiting people’s reaction regarding the message in contrast to their competitors.

 Companies that have accurate consumer research, analytics, and comprehended data are more likely to achieve it because they possess better insight information.

-Artificial intelligence (AI) and machine learning (ML) are probably the terms that most of the people have come across and heard about.
+Artificial intelligence (AI) and machine learning (ML) are probably terms that most people have come across and heard about.
 But what some people don’t realize is that these technologies can impact their industries significantly, especially in terms of advertising.

-It is quite a new frontier, so it's not surprising that some people are struggling to accept it, because adopting an ML solution without understanding what it truly does can turn out to bring inefficient and ineffective results.
-Some people might even think that Machine Learning is a magical elixir and it would automatically move the needle even though the team hasn’t chosen the solution for specific challenges.
+It is quite a new frontier, so it's not a surprise that some people are struggling to accept it, because adopting an ML solution without understanding what it truly does can turn out to bring inefficient and ineffective results.
+Some people might even think that Machine Learning is a magical elixir and it can automatically move the needle even if the team hasn’t chosen the solution for specific challenges.
 To avoid that, they have to look closer to these terms and its effect on the industry.

 What is more, the use of ML in advertising would be extremely beneficial as it makes correlations of the campaigns that a human brain can detect, replicates the brain of an experienced buyer as software and makes optimizations that the buyer would.

 Indeed, it can be said that machines can do the “heavy lifting”, but it turns out that only 2% of businesses are acknowledging their full potential, the use of automation and the audience insights in order to distribute results (according to Boston Consulting Group).
-After all, the challenge is not only in reaching the right people but making sure they accurately reflect the website´s current content.
+After all, the challenge is not reaching the right people but making sure they accurately reflect the current content of the website.